itristenx/nova-universe/docs/quickstart.md

 **Services won't start?**
 - Check that ports 3000 and 5173 are available
 - Ensure Node.js 18+ is installed
-- Run `npm install` in each service directory
+- Run `pnpm install` from the repository root to install workspace dependencies

 **Can't connect to admin interface?**
 - Verify the API is running at http://localhost:3000/api/health (see also /api/version for version info)